menzzana/DoDA/README.md

 ### Environments

 You can add an environment in the drop-down box.
-An environment is caracterized by the place as well as the time (Round, Quarter, Shift).
+An environment is caracterized by the place as well as the time.
 Also selecting an amount of random events will automatically save this selection in the selected environment.
 If you change environment the selected random events will shift according. although no selected random events will be selected when using No environment.
-When progressing in time during the adventure a random event will be chosen depending on (Round, Quarter, Shift) on the selected environment.
+When progressing in time during the adventure a random event will be chosen depending on the time settings on the selected environment.
 There is then a chance of 50% of a random event occuring.